Faculty-led Study Programs

 Central State University professors, in collaboration with the Center for Global Education, organize overseas programs that last from seven days to two weeks.
 A Central State professor leads the program and teaches one course.
 Participants earn from one to three credit hours, depending on the length of the program.

-Faculty-led Study Tours are right for students who:
+Faculty-led Study Programs are right for students who:

 Exchange programs are based on agreements that Central State maintains with academic institutions around the world.
 A CSU student takes classes at the overseas institution and a student from that same institution takes classes at CSU.
 Participants will be enrolled as regular students at the partner university but will pay their regular tuition rate to Central State.
 Most forms of financial aid apply to the program costs.
 Students earn direct credit for coursework completed.
 Exchange programs are available for the summer, semester or year.